guisongchen/notes-of-6.S081/spinlock and sleeplock.md

 Once the lock is acquired, acquire records, for debugging, the CPU that acquired the lock.
 The lk->cpu field is protected by the lock and must only be changed while holding the lock.

 ![spin_acquire](./pic/spin_acquire.png)

+#### sync synchronize

+- Instruction and memory ordering

+  It is natural to think of programs executing in the order in which source code statements appear.
+Many compilers and CPUs, however, **execute code out of order to achieve higher performance**.

+  If an instruction takes many cycles to complete, a CPU may issue the instruction early so that it can overlap with other instructions and avoid CPU stalls.
+For example, a CPU may notice that in a serial sequence of instructions A and B are not dependent on each other.
+The CPU may start instruction B first, either because its inputs are ready before A’s inputs, or in order to overlap execution of A and B. A compiler may perform a similar re-ordering by emitting instructions for one statement before the instructions for a statement that precedes it in the source.

+- Memory model

+  The CPU’s ordering rules are called the memory model.

+  Compilers and CPUs follow rules when they re-order to ensure that they **don’t change the results of correctly-written serial code**.
+However, the rules do allow re-ordering that **changes the results of concurrent code**, and can easily lead to incorrect behavior on multiprocessors.

+- Memory barrier

+  To tell the hardware and compiler **not to perform such re-orderings**, xv6 uses **sync_synchronize** in both acquire and release.

+  __sync_synchronize() is a memory barrier: it tells the compiler and CPU to not reorder loads or stores across the barrier.

+  The barriers in xv6’s acquire and release force order in almost all cases where it matters, since xv6 uses locks around accesses to shared data.

 ### release